-We are responsible for several different regulatory and enforcement functions namely; trading standards, food safety, food standards, public health, infectious diseases, health and safety at work, private sector housing, noise and nuisance, alcohol and other licensing, pest control, animal health and public safety at events and football stadia.
+Environmental Health and Regulatory Services are responsible for several different regulatory and enforcement functions namely; trading standards, food safety, food standards, public health, infectious diseases, health and safety at work, environmental public protection (i.e. statutory noise and nuisance), licensing of special treatment premises and animal health, pest control, public safety at events and at football stadia.

-The principles applied within this policy may also be applied to the following services: waste and street enforcement, environmental quality, the LET), community safety and other licensing, who we work in partnership with.
+The principles applied within this policy may also be applied to the following services: waste and street enforcement, environmental quality, private sector housing, the law enforcement team, community safety and other licensing services, who we work in partnership with.